 While we may feel anticipatory grief while our senior loved one is still alive and well, it bears many of the same symptoms as conventional grief.

 Grief is often defined as progressing through stages, but there is no monolithic experience of grief.
 You might experience many recognizable symptoms or just a few, like:

 - Emotional numbness

-- Express your pain.
-Find an outlet for your feelings, whether it’s a trusted friend or family member, a spiritual adviser, an in-person or online support group, or some other way of expressing yourself, like journaling, letter writing, or artwork.
-HelpGuide.org offers several articles and online forums for those battling grief.
+Find an outlet for your feelings, whether it’s a trusted family member or friend, a spiritual adviser, an in-person or online support group, or some other way of expressing yourself, like artwork, journaling or meditation.

 Have you experienced anticipatory grief in the wake of a loved one’s illness?
 Which coping strategies have you found to be the most helpful?
 Share with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.